Summary

-Here are a few tips for recognizing toxic friendship groups:
+Here are a few tips for recognising toxic friendship groups:

 You feel like you’re walking on eggshells